formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Get Rule

-Returns a rule in a ruleset; ONLY available with FormKiQ Enterprise
+Returns a rule in a ruleset; available as an Add-On Module

 ### Example